alphafoobar/MontyHallProblem/ARTISANAL_COMMENTS.md

     and peer review is a great way of calculating it.
 Peer programming is a better way of reducing it.
     2. Always write enough tests to allow the next software artisan to refactor it confidently.
     3. Include a reference to the actual business requirement in your VCS of choice.
-So said artisan will have some idea as to what the actual business requirement was, when trying to understand your code.
+So said artisan will have some idea as to what the actual business requirement was.
     4. If your code needs commenting, then you could have written it better.
-But if it isn't clear to you how to do that now.
-Then do add comments, these are markers to future you and the next artisan for where the code can be improved.
+But if it isn't clear to you how to do that now, then comments can work as the markers to future you.
-    5. Don't add the requirement reference in the comment, it's more effective from the comment in the VCS or other forms of documentation and gives the code a cluttered feel.
+    5. Don't add the requirement reference in code comments, it's more effective in the VCS logging or other forms of documentation.
-    6. Don't comment every step in your code, your actual code does this better and is far easier to refactor.
+    6. Don't comment every step in your code: it's redundant and your actual code is far easier to refactor.
 2. Commenting doesn't replace the business requirements, testing, or code.
 Well written code, coupled with sensible tests should clearly reflect the business requirements.
 Comments could become a liability if they are not consistent with the code, tests or business requirements.
-Clearly in over time, comments become additional maintenance overhead that need to be kept in sync with changing requirements.
+Clearly over time, comments become additional maintenance overhead that need to be kept in sync with changing requirements.
 3. Obviously comments are useful in many cases, since they provide more flexibility to communicate and are not constrained by the compiler.
 This flexibility is double edged, where code has a tightly controlled